Updated: May 9

-The Battle of Pickett's Mill, fought on May 27, 1864, was particularly nightmarish in its ferocity and carnage, made worse by the heavily wooded and tangled terrain the men struggled through.
-The actions of Granbury’s Texans to stem the waves of Union infantry attacking through the ravine are well known; the stuff of legend, punctuated by their famous night attack which swept the ravine of Federals.
-Long missing from modern accounts of the battle, however, are the actions of the dismounted cavalrymen of Ashby’s Brigade in Hume’s Division.
-These men fought desperately for over an hour on the right end of Granbury’s line to prevent the men of General Wood’s 3rd Division of Howard’s Corps from turning the Confederate Right.
-Ashby’s all Tennessee cavalry brigade, and the infantry under General Cleburne eventually sent to their support, “preserved,” according to General Joseph Johnston, “the Texans from an attack in flank which must have been fatal.”
+The Battle of Pickett's Mill, fought on May 27, 1864, was particularly horrific in it's ferocity and carnage; made worse by the heavily wooded and tangled terrain the men struggled through.
+The actions of Granbury’s Texans to stem the waves of Union Infantry attacking through the ravine are well known; the stuff of legend, punctuated by their famous night attack which swept the ravine of Federals.
+So too is the gallantry of Howard's Federal Infantry as they attacked up the ravine and fell by the hundreds, many within ten paces of Granbury's men.
+Long missing from modern accounts of the battle, however, are the dismounted Confederate Cavalry of Ashby's Brigade (Humes Division), who fought desperately for over an hour on the right end of Granbury to keep the men of General Wood’s 3rd Division of Howard’s Corps from turning the Confederate Right.
+Ashby’s All Tennessee Cavalry Brigade, and the infantry under General Cleburne eventually sent to their support, “preserved,” according to General Joseph Johnston, “the Texans from an attack in flank which must have been fatal."
 (8)

 Union General William T. Sherman had turned wide to the west off his line of attack down the Western and Atlantic railroad in hopes of getting between the Confederate Army of Tennessee under General Joseph E. Johnston and his supply base at Atlanta.
 Clashing soon after in a series of three battles known collectively as “The Hell Hole” by the soldiers who fought there, Pickett’s Mill was the second of these fought on May 27, 1864.
 At the brutal epicenter of this battle were the Union brigades of Generals Hazen, Gibson, and Knefler which formed General Wood’s 3rd Division.
-Opposing them were General Cleburne’s Division of crack infantry which consisted of the brigades of Generals Granbury, Govan, and Lowrey.
-Before Cleburne was in place to stop the waves of Federal infantry, portions of the cavalry divisions of Kelly and Humes (Ashby’s Brigade) would be rushed into position to keep the right from collapsing.
+Opposing them were General Cleburne’s famed Infantry Division made up of the brigades of Generals Granbury, Govan, and Lowrey.
+Before Cleburne was in place to stop the waves of Federal infantry, portions of the cavalry divisions of Kelly and Humes (Ashby’s Brigade) would be rushed into position to keep the Confederate right from collapsing.

 Gen. Joseph Johnston left a good description of the overall action at Pickett’s Mill which helps us understand the cavalry fight at the right of Granbury in greater detail.
 He states:

-The Confederate Cavalry that fought in front of Granbury’s position have long been identified as those belonging to Gen. Kelly's Division.
+The Confederate Cavalry that was first on the scene and fought gallanty to the right/front of Granbury’s position have long been identified as those belonging to Gen. Kelly's Division.
 But the “part of Hume's" Division as described by Johnston above, which fought a more lengthy and desperate fight at “the prolongation of Granbury’s line,” has over time been largely forgotten.
 Fortunately, we have several corroborating veteran accounts that name Ashby’s Cavalry Brigade as the “part of Humes' " Division that fought desperately to the right of Granbury and prevented a fatal attack on his right flank.

-The most detailed of the cavalry accounts is that of Adjutant William Gibbs Allen of the 5th Tennessee Cavalry (McKenzie’s), of Ashby’s Brigade.
+The most detailed of the cavalry accounts is that of Adjutant William Gibbs Allen of the 5th Tennessee Cavalry (McKenzie’s), of Ashby’s Brigade, Humes Division.
 A respected farmer and merchant from East Tennessee before the War, Allen had become the Adjutant of the regiment following Chickamauga.
-Due to a series of wounds and illnesses among the senior staff of his Regiment, command of the 5th Tenn Cavalry fell to Adjutant Allen that fateful day.
-Allen's brigade commander, Colonel Henry M. Ashby was in an Atlanta field hospital to repair a painful wound to his heel, and Colonel James T. Wheeler commanded the brigade in his place.
+Due to a series of wounds and illnesses among the senior staff of his Regiment, command of the 5th Tenn.
+Cavalry fell to Adjutant Allen that fateful day.
+Allen's Brigade Commander, Colonel Henry M. Ashby was in an Atlanta field hospital to repair a painful wound to his heel, and Colonel James T. Wheeler (of the 1st Tenn.
+Cavalry) commanded the brigade in his place.
 In a series of memoirs and letters to newspapers, Adjt.
 Allen describes, as he puts it, the "horrible scenes enacted on that ridge of heavy timber and thick undergrowth on May 27th, 1864."(1)

 Allen writes that on the "morning of the 27th, General Joe Wheeler had taken charge of General Allen's Alabama Brigade [of Kelly’s Division] and Ashby's Brigade of Humes division, leaving General Humes…to oppose General Gary's Infantry on [Allatoona] road.